SupaxInc/multimodal-llm-from-scratch/resources/PaliGemma-VLM.md

 <br>

-**Problem:** How do we train the model to maximize similarity scores for matching image-text pairs while minimizing scores for non-matching pairs?
+**Problem:** How do we train the model to maximize similarity scores for matching image-text pairs (brighter cells) while minimizing scores for non-matching pairs (lighter cells)?

-**Answer:** Through carefully designed loss functions!
+**Answer:** We use cross-entropy loss!

 #### Training with Loss Functions